-A summary of the annual increases included in the ONS release is reproduced below for ease of reference, based on Figure 7 of the 2021 ASHE release (and ASHE Table 2.1a).
-The average increase for all full-time employees is 5.0%; the highest rate of growth since comparable records began, yet less than the corresponding increases for inflation of CPI 9% and RPI 11.1% for the 12 months ended April 2022 (vs. 1.5% and 2.9% respectively last year); in "real" terms, average weekly pay for full time employees fell by 2.6% in the period.
+A summary of the annual increases included in the ONS release is reproduced below for ease of reference, based on Figure 7 of the 2022 ASHE release (and ASHE Table 2.1a).
+The average increase for all full time employees is 5.0%; the highest rate of growth since comparable records began, yet less than the corresponding increases for inflation of CPI 9% and RPI 11.1% for the 12 months ended April 2022 (vs. 1.5% and 2.9% respectively last year); in "real" terms, average weekly pay for full time employees fell by 2.6% in the period.

 The links to the tables are as follows:

-- Alternatively, the Statistical Bulletin includes an overview of the changes from the 2020 to 2021 figures.
+- Alternatively the Statistical Bulletin includes an overview of the changes from the 2021 to 2022 figures.
 To access the results tables, click on the green button "View all data used in this statistical bulletin" to bring up the same Tables 1 to 28 as accessed from the above link (although again not in numerical order).

 Care costs and periodical payments

-These increases are in line with the overall 2.2% increase in Caring, leisure and other service occupations (Table 1 above).
-With the majority of periodical payments linked to the 80th percentile, many annual payments due in December 2021 will increase by only 2.32%, compared to 5.31% in 2020 (in line with CPI and RPI):
+These increases are in line with the overall 6.7% increase in Caring, Leisure and Other Service Occupations (Table 1, above).
+With the majority of periodical payments linked to the 80th percentile many annual payments due in December 2022 will increase by 6.56%, compared to 2.32% in 2021 (in line with CPI and RPI):